dnivie/ElectronicBoostController/README.md

 Here's the [link](https://a360.co/30CXK5K) to the gaugepod I'm using.
 It's design to be used with a 1.3" 128x64 oled screen with a 52mm standard automotive gaugepod.

+### How to set up:
+- Take the logging output (0-5V) from your wideband gauge into on of the analogIn arduino pins
+- Boost sensor can be connected directly to arduino with power, ground and sensor output (assuming a 5V sensor is used)
+- Solenoid output PWM-signal needs to be run with a mosfet, connected to 12V.
+Or you could buy a motor driver modul like the L298N.
+- OLED screen is connected with SDL, SCL, PWR and GND directly to arduino.